beliveau-lab/TigerFISH/docs/source/cli.rst

 generate_jf_idx
 -----------------

-Purpose: To generate k-mer count index files using the derived jellyfish hash table from the `generate_jf_count` step.
+**Purpose**: To generate k-mer count index files using the derived jellyfish hash table from the `generate_jf_count` step.
 Generates independent k-mer count index files for each scaffold.

-Inputs: Genome reference FASTA file (FASTA_FILE).
+**Inputs**: Genome reference FASTA file (FASTA_FILE).
 Output Jellyfish hash table generated from the `generate_jf_count` step (JF_INDEXFILE)

-Outputs: An output jellyfish k-mer count file containing all k-mers within a selected scaffold and it's corresponding counts (JF_OUT).
+**Outputs**: An output jellyfish k-mer count file containing all k-mers within a selected scaffold and it's corresponding counts (JF_OUT).
 A file that is used to reference the base position of where the start of each k-mer in the output count file occurs (J_INDEX_OUT).
 A seperated FASTA file of each selected scaffold (SCAFFOLD_FA_OUT).

 .. code-block:: bash